Overview and purpose

 As with other resettlement schemes, local authorities working in partnership with other statutory service providers have a critical role to play in its success.
 They are uniquely placed to provide the support required to ensure those arriving are given the warmest possible welcome.
 This is what Scottish local authorities have done and will continue to do for those who have arrived from many countries through asylum, resettlement and relocation programmes.
 With the support of the Scottish Government they will continue to do so for people displaced from Ukraine.

-This guidance outlines the role of councils in supporting Ukrainian guests who arrive under both the Scottish Super Sponsor scheme and who match privately into Scotland through the Homes for Ukraine scheme.
+This guidance outlines the role of local authorities in supporting Ukrainian guests who arrive under both the Scottish Super Sponsor scheme and who match privately into Scotland through the Homes for Ukraine scheme.

 "Super Sponsor” refers to the Scottish Government in its role under the Scottish Super Sponsor scheme.